 One of the best-known names in cruising, Princess Cruises first set sail in 1965 with a single ship cruising to Mexico.
-Since that day, Princess has grown to become the third largest cruise line in the world, with its fleet of 17 ships carrying 1.7 million guests each year to more than 300 destinations around the globe.
-Cruises range from 3 to 114 days, allowing guests to see the world and come back new.
+Since then, Princess has grown to become the third largest cruise line in the world, with its fleet of 17 ships carrying 1.7 million guests each year to more than 300 destinations around the globe.
+Cruises range from three to 114 days, allowing guests to see the world and come back new.

-No matter where Princess ships sail, passengers enjoy warm and gracious service in an atmosphere of comfortable elegance.
+No matter where Princess ships sail, guests can enjoy warm and gracious service in an atmosphere of comfortable elegance.
 Princess crew members are dedicated to providing exceptional service to ensure guests can escape the everyday with an unforgettable holiday.

-Since it based its first ship year-round in Australia in 2007, Princess Cruises has continued to expand its offering, pioneering new itineraries for the local market including the first roundtrip world cruises from Australian shores.
-Ten years on, the brand has operated 15 world voyages and remains the only cruise line offering roundtrip voyages from Australia that circumnavigate the globe.
+Since it based its first ship year-round in Australia in 2007, Princess Cruises has continued to expand its offering pioneering new itineraries for the local market including the first roundtrip world cruises from Australia.

 For more information on Princess Cruises visit www.princess.com